iho-ohi/S-100-xmlbindings/README.md

 # S-100-xmlbindings
 The purpose of the repository is to provide xml-bindings for S-100 standards in various programming languages

+⚠️ Disclaimer:
+The current implementation of the XML bindings is intended only for testing and analysis.
+NIPWG will review the usability of these XML bindings at VTC3’25 and, hopefully, approve a way forward.
+In the meantime, everyone is welcome to experiment with the files in the repository and provide feedback via GitHub issues.

 ## Overview

 This repository provides language bindings for the S-100 standard, making it easier for developers to work with S-100 datasets across different programming languages.
 These bindings allow you to programmatically interact with S-100-compliant datasets and data models, supporting the creation of applications that need to process, validate, and manipulate S-100 data.